sylhare/sylhare.github.io/_posts/2021-04-05-use-git-with-an-upstream-repository.md

 clone UpstreamOrg git@github.com:<your username>/UpstreamRepo.git
 ```

-The auto checkout to another branch in the end is to avoid any mistaken commit to master,
+The auto checkout to another branch in the end is to avoid any mistaken commit to main,
 as previously stated we want to keep it clean to sync up with upstream.